-Positive Externalities (also called spillover benefits and external benefits)
+Positive Externalities (spillover or external benefits)

-A positive externality (or a spillover benefit or an external benefit) occurs if some of the benefits of producing or consuming a product "spillover" onto a third party who does not have to pay.
+A positive externality (or spillover or external benefit) occurs if some of the benefits of producing or consuming a product "spillover" onto a third party who does not have to pay.
 Not just the buyer or the seller benefit but someone else also benefits Public health vaccinations and education are two examples.
 Other examples of products with positive externalities are public parks and public libraries.
 Because some of the benefits of these services go to others, not just the person being vaccinated or the student being educated, but others also benefit.
 Even if you do not get vaccinated you will benefit if everyone else does.
 It is not just the student (or the school and teachers) who benefit from your education but also future employers and society as a whole benefit.
 When positive externalities exist individuals will demand too little for themselves and resources will be underallocated by the market.
 Therefore positive externalities are bad for society.